-We recognise the energy market is changing so our experts have and will proactively strive to identify and implement improvements to market arrangements, whether that's leading on the design of Market-wide Half-Hourly Settlement, enabling behind the meter activities or opening up the Balancing Mechanism to new and smaller providers.
-We aim to support new solutions and deliver flexibility, simplicity and speed of change for the benefit of our customers and see our role as supporting parties centrally to reduce the burden on each of you.
+We recognise the energy market is changing so our experts have and will strive to identify and implement improvements to market arrangements and will work with government, the regulator and industry to deliver solutions for the benefit of our customers and consumers.
+These solutions can enable the innovations and new products that will help to achieve net zero.
+These can take the form of further opening up access to our data, leading on the design of Market-wide Half-Hourly Settlement, enabling behind the meter activities or opening up the Balancing Mechanism to new and smaller providers.
+In short, we see our role as supporting parties centrally to reduce the burden on each of you.